KumG/PolyrightSDK/README.md

 ### Customer information
--	Wait for a card and get owner information (all person properties and custom informations)
+-	Wait for a card and get owner information from the polyright system (all person properties and custom informations)
 -	Get the transactions of the person

 ### Financial